torvalds/linux/Documentation/driver-api/mtdnand.rst

 -  Table per chip

    Setting the constant NAND_BBT_PERCHIP selects that a bad block table is managed for each chip in a chip array.
-If this option is not set then a per device bad block table is used.
+If this option is yest set then a per device bad block table is used.

 -  Table location is absolute